 To keep kitchen time brief and make a popular but lean ratatouille, I add an American Southwest accent.
 This is not as heretical as it might seem.
 The tomatoes, squash and peppers on which ratatouille is based are native to the Americas, and the poblano pepper, tomatillos and corn that I include add tangy but sweet, earthy undertones.
 This sunny ratatouille is so robust you probably will not notice that the eggplant has magically disappeared.

-More from our magazine: Summer Ratatouille
+More from our magazine: Making Ratatouille a Main Dish

 Southwestern Ratatouille